Skip to main content

 Configuring Sonar Optimize for TikTok

-• Click the button to create a new TikTok pixel.
+• Click the button to Create New TikTok Pixel.

 • Give the pixel a name (it is recommended you add 'TW' or 'Triple Whale' to help you identify your new pixel in the TikTok event manager.